kasmtech/terraform/aws/standard/README.md

 4. Deploy

-       terraform apply -var-file settings.tfvars -var-file secrets.tfvars
+       terraform apply -var-file secrets.tfvars

-5. Login to the Deployment as an Admin via the domain defined e.g `https://kasm.contoso.com`
+5. Login to the Deployment as an Admin via the domain defined; e.g., `https://kasm.contoso.com`

 6. Navigate to the Agents tab, and enable each Agent after it checks in.
 (May take a few minutes)

+7. Now you are ready to add Workspaces via the registry and start using Kasm!

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements